Domenico Mavilio M.D., Ph.D. - Principal Investigator Clinical and Experimental Immunology View More

 Paolo Marzano, Master Degree Student

 Endothelial colony-forming cells (ECFCs) are bone-marrow-derived cells that play a crucial role in endothelial homeostasis and repair.
 The characterization of ECFCs isolated and cultured from the peripheral blood represents a non-invasive procedure for the functional assessment of the endothelial compartment.
 We recently demonstrated that ECFCs obtained from patients with unprovoked venous thromboembolism (uVTE) have impaired proliferative and vasculogenic activity that could be detrimental to the maintenance of endothelial integrity in vivo, and we also demonstrated that pathologic up-regulation of TNFSF15-TNFRSF25 axis may play a causative role in the onset of uVTE.
-This research line assesses whether ECFCs may act as lymphatic endothelial progenitor cells in order to disclose the mechanisms underlying physiological and pathological lymphangiogenesis, as occurring in cancer microenvironment.
+In order to deepen comprehension of differential pathogenetic mechanisms sustaining unprovoked and provoked VTE (pVTE), we are now characterizing ECFCs obtained from both uVTE and pVTE patients to identify the molecular mechanisms involved in endothelial dysfunction (ED) in uVTE patients.

 Group Leader: Dr. Francesca Calcaterra, Ph.D. – Staff Scientist